Factoring Large Semiprimes.

 Impact on Cryptography

-That acquaintance, whom I know to be involved in the Tor ecosystem, later told me that this approach directly influenced the transition to version 3 (v3) onion addresses.
+That acquaintance, whom I know to be involved in the Tor ecosystem, later told me that this approach influenced the transition to version 3 (v3) onion addresses.
+I now treat that as an anecdote rather than a claim I can independently verify.

 Tor's v3 addresses moved from RSA to elliptic-curve cryptography (ECC) for several reasons: